 CDC Announcement for Travelers from the USA: Yellow fever vaccine availability in the United States is limited.
-If you need to be vaccinated before your trip, you may need to travel some distance and schedule your appointment well in advance.
+If you yomustto be vaccinated before your trip, you may need to travel some distance and schedule your appointment well in advance.
 Find the clinic nearest you.

 Fight the Bite – Prevent Insect Bites:

-Extra Steps you can take to prevent mosquitoes from biting you and note not all mosquitoes are carriers of Yellow Fever, Malaria, or Dengue Fever in Uganda or Rwanda.
+Extra Steps to prevent mosquitoes from biting you and not that e not all mosquitoes are carriers of Yellow Fever, Malaria, or Dengue Fever in Uganda or Rwanda.
 No Client of ours has become ill from an infectious disease.

-- Wear long trousers – a long-sleeved shirt for added protection – avoid blue shirt for added protection from Tsetse Flies – who are annoying but do not carry sleeping sickness in Uganda.
+- Wear long trousers – a long-sleeved shirt for added protection – avoid blushirtsrt for added protection from Tsetse Flies – who are annoying but do not carry sleeping sickness in Uganda.

 - Avoid wearing bright colors.

 - Use insect repellent to spray yourself and your clothing.
 Use one that works, such as the Australian Product RID.